Housing & Dining

 Here, students share a spacious triple in Brittany Hall.

 Each residence hall features common areas for group meetings, study space, and social activities.
-Stop by the common area at the 2nd Street Residence Hall for table tennis, pool, or piano practice.

 With a Starbucks on campus, and plenty of other places within blocks, there's always a new place to study or grab a snack.